In an unusual U.S. Open, the men’s final will bring something different: A new champion

 Thiem will be the overwhelming favorite for the first time at a major final, something he said won't change his preparation for the match even if it can't help but change the stakes.

-“I know what Sascha is capable of … he’s a hell of a player.
+“I know what Sascha is capable of. . . .
+He’s a hell of a player.
 One of the greatest ones in last years.
 Won all titles besides a major,” Thiem said.
 “He will also try everything he’s capable of doing to win the title.
 It’s going to be a super difficult match.”

 Difficult, yes, but Thiem's best chance at a Grand Slam title thus far.
 Thiem can thrive in difficult situations.

 Workmanlike to his core, the 27-year-old has a way of grinding down compelling matchups.
-He ran through a heady lineup of Cilic, the exciting up-and-comer Félix Auger-Aliassime, the Australian roadrunner Alex de Minaur and the equally laser focused — and talented — Daniil Medvedev on the way to the final.
+He ran through a heady lineup of Cilic, exciting up-and-comer Félix Auger-Aliassime, Australian roadrunner Alex de Minaur and equally laser focused — and talented — Daniil Medvedev on the way to the final.
 Only Cilic, the former champion in New York, took a set off him.

 Along the way, Thiem became the first Austrian player to reach a U.S. Open semifinal.
-Should he win Sunday, Thiem will be the second Austrian to win a Grand Slam title, after Thomas Muster triumphed at the 1995 French Open.
+Should he win Sunday, Thiem will be the second Austrian to win a Grand Slam title after Thomas Muster triumphed at the 1995 French Open.

 A major championship would have global resonance.
-Thiem would be the only man under 30 with a Grand Slam title to his name, the first of promising generation to break through.
+Thiem would be the only man under 30 with a Grand Slam title to his name, the first of a promising generation to break through.

 Thiem got close once before, in Australia this year when he pushed Djokovic to five sets before falling.
 He sensed he was nibbling at the heels of Djokovic, Nadal and Roger Federer then — or at least as close as he had ever been.

-Some seven months, 28 exhibition matches and six U.S. Open wins later, he is poised for a breakthrough once again.
+Some seven months, 28 exhibition matches and six U.S. Open wins later, he is poised for a breakthrough again.

 “I was very close to [the Big Three] before the break, with the five-set loss in the finals of the Australian Open,” Thiem said last month.
 “I guess, or I hope, that not that much changed.”